Wowu/starttr/README.md

     install the theme (for more information visit https://drupal.org/getting-started/install-contrib/themes)
 2. Create sub-theme
-  - create a directory named as you want to, ex. `mytheme`
+  - create a directory named as you want to, ex. `mytheme`.
   - create `mytheme.info.yml` file cointaining basic theme settings, and `base theme: starttr` key.
 Your sub-theme will inherit all styles and scripts from Starttr.
 Note: name of the `.info.yml` file must be the same as directory name.

     Example `mytheme.info.yml` file: